FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ```

 ### Examine the Webhook Calls
-Open the terminal that the Node.js PiedPiper web app is running in.
+Open the terminal that the Node.js PiedPiper app is running in.
 It has displayed the webhooks it received.
 You might expect to see only one at first, for the subscription webhook sent to Intercom.
 But at this time FusionAuth has no way of configuring an Action to trigger only one specific Webhook — instead every Action triggers every Webhook.
 You'll thus need to filter the JSON arriving at your webhook targets by `action`, `reason`, and `phase` to decide whether to use it or not.

 Below is an example of the JSON sent to webhooks.